escapewindow/sign-commit-test/generic-worker/README.md

 To create new keys for Windows worker types:

-- edit generate_keys.sh (to add or remove worker types)
+- edit generate_keys.sh to add or remove worker types or to change the key type and curve algorithm
 - run the key generation script
   - export the private key with a command like:
     ```bash